UniMath/TypeTheory/README.md

   * Construction of a function from families structures on a category to families structures on its Rezk completion
 * *Displayed_Cats/*
   * Library on displayed categories: a toolbox for constructing and working with categories of multi-component structures
+  * after the integration into UniMath of most of the material, only very little remains
 * *ALV2/*
   * Construction of equivalences of categories between families structures and split type structures, using displayed categories
+* *Instances/*
+  * for the time being, only the result that presheaves form a type category (providing an "instance" of the concept)
+* * Bsystems/*
+  * the implementation of Vladimir Voevodsky's notion of B system
+* * Csystems/*
+  * the implementation of Vladimir Voevodsky's notion of C system
 * *OtherDefs/*
   * Various other categorical structures used in the study of type theory
-  * WARNING: many files in this subdirectory are in a very rough state; use at your own risk.
+* * WARNING: many files in this subdirectory are in a very rough state; use at your own risk.